Museum of Flight: History

 The first jet-powered Air Force One (1959–1962, SAM 970), a Boeing VC-137B, was flown to Boeing Field in 1996; it arrived in June and was opened to visitors in October.
 Retired from active service earlier that year, it is on loan from the Air Force Museum.
-Originally parked on the east side of the museum, it was driven across East Marginal Way and now resides in the museum's Airpark, where it is open to public walkthroughs.
+Originally parked on the east side of the museum, it was driven across East Marginal Way and now resides in the museum's Aviation Pavilion, where it is open to public walkthroughs.

 In 1997, the museum opened the first full scale, interactive Air Traffic Control tower exhibit.
-The tower overlooks the Boeing Field runways, home to one of the thirty busiest airports in the country.
+The tower overlooks the Boeing Field runways, home to one of the thirty busiest general aviation airports in the country.
 The exhibit offers a glimpse into what it is like to be an air traffic controller.

 The next major expansion was opened in 2004, with the addition of the J. Elroy McCaw Personal Courage Wing, named after J. Elroy McCaw, an area businessman, entrepreneur and World War II veteran.
 North of the Red Barn, the wing has 88000 ft2 of exhibit space on two floors, with more than 25 World War I and World War II aircraft.
 It also has large collection of model aircraft, including every plane from both wars.
 Many of these aircraft were from the collection of the Champlin Fighter Museum, formerly in Mesa, Arizona, which closed in 2003.
 The wing opened on June 6, the sixtieth anniversary of D-Day.

 In June 2010, the museum broke ground on a $12 million new building to house a Space Shuttle it hoped to receive from NASA, named the Charles Simonyi Space Gallery.
 The new building includes multisensory exhibits that emphasize stories from the visionaries, designers, pilots, and crews of the Space Shuttle and other space related missions.
 The gallery opened to the public in November 2012.